-Prague, Czech Republic – If you’re thinking about taking a leap and moving to Prague, hesitate no more: a new study has confirmed the appeal of the Czech capital and cemented its position as one of the most attractive European destinations for millennials.
+Prague, Czech Republic – If you’re thinking about taking a leap and moving to Prague, hesitate no more: a new study has confirmed the appeal of the Czech capital and cemented its position among the best city in Europe for millennials.

 The survey, carried out by NimbleFins, analysed data for 24 European cities and compared the results in several categories, including employment prospects, cost of living & affordability, entertainment or health & safety issues.